|

 counts and suspending sentence on

-the misdemeanor last count
+misdemeanor last count

-with execution of sentences
+with execution

-suspended on the felony counts and
+suspended on the felony

 defendant ordered

-to serve probation for the maximum period
+probation for the maximum period

 allowable

 under law.
-Defendant did not apply for a certificate of
+Defendant did not

-Reasonable Doubt.
-The defendant was
+Doubt.
+The defendant was automatically

 disbarred because

-of the felonious convictions on
+of the felonious

 January 19, 1959.
-Defendant has

 been